American woman killed in London knife attack, police say

 "We believe this was a spontaneous attack and that the victims were selected at random.

-"So far we have found no evidence of radicalization that would suggest that the man in our custody is in any way motivated by terrorism."
+"So far we have found no evidence of radicalisation that would suggest that the man in our custody is in any way motivated by terrorism."

 Earlier media reports had suggested one of the wounded was a Spanish national but Rowley made no mention of any Spanish victims.